Introduction to ServerSpec: What is ServerSpec and How do we use it at Stelligent? (Part1)

 Expect Syntax:

-it 'responds on port 80' do
+describe 'web site' do it 'responds on port 80' do expect(port 80).to be_listening end end

 Should Syntax:

-it { should be_listening }
+describe port(80) do it { should be_listening } end

 A Resource, typically represented as a Ruby class, is the first argument to the expect block and represents the unit under test about which the assertions must be true or false.
 Matchers form the basis of positive and negative expectations/assertions as predicates on Resource.
 They are implemented as custom classes or methods on the Resource and can take parameters so that matchers can be generalized and configurable.
 In the case of the port resource its matcher be_listening can be passed anyone of the following parameters tcp, udp, tcp6, or udp6 like this be_listening ‘tcp’